Six reasons to study Psychology

-If you’re keen to explore the human mind and discover why we think and act the way we do, Psychology could be the subject for you.
+Psychology could be the subject for you if you’re keen to explore the human mind and discover why we think and act the way we do.
 It’s a fascinating area where you’ll gain insight into people’s behaviours, perceptions and motivations.

 2. Have an impact on society

 Psychologists play a vital role in society, in aspects from education to the economy.
 It has helped children’s intellectual growth, discovered conditions such as PTSD and taught us ways to manage stress.
-You could work towards improving people’s wellbeing.
+As a psychologist, you could work towards improving people’s wellbeing.

 3. Explore many career possibilities